|On this page…|

 The Simulink.SimulationData.Dataset object contains a Simulink.SimulationData.Signal object for each logged signal.

-For bus signals, the Simulink.SimulationData.Signal object consists of a structure of MATLAB timeseries objects.
+For bus signals, the Simulink.SimulationData.Signal object contains a structure of MATLAB timeseries objects.

-The Simulink.SimulationData.Dataset class provides two methods for accessing signal logging data.
+The Simulink.SimulationData.Dataset class provides two methods for accessing the signal logging data and its associated information.

 You can also use the getElement method, which shares the same syntax and behavior as the get method.